Lazy Sunday (The Lonely Island song): Reception

-Entertainment Weekly put it on its end-of-the-decade "best-of" list, saying, "the hallowed genre of 'white dudes rapping about mundane stuff' reached new heights of hilarity with Andy Samberg and Chris Parnell's 2005 ode to an afternoon viewing of The Chronic—what!—cles of Narnia."
+Entertainment Weekly placed the video on its end-of-the-decade "best-of" list, saying, "the hallowed genre of 'white dudes rapping about mundane stuff' reached new heights of hilarity with Andy Samberg and Chris Parnell's 2005 ode to an afternoon viewing of The Chronic—what!—cles of Narnia."
 Business Insider included it on its list of "videos that changed YouTube forever."

 Sequel

-On May 19, 2012, Samberg and Parnell collaborated on "Lazy Sunday 2", which starts off similarly to the first one, with more modern references such as Siri, and seeing Sister Act on Broadway instead of Narnia.
-In the break between verses, the song is dubstep instead of the regular instrumental like in the original.
-However, in the middle of a song, Samberg and Parnell transform the song into a darker dubstep mafioso rap song.
-Samberg used Lazy Sunday 2 to bring a close to his time on SNL, with the final lines referring to how the first Lazy Sunday had been the opening chapter of his celebrity, and the sequel was how he would end his SNL tenure.
-"On these New York streets, I honed my fake rap penmanship.
-That's how it begins, and that's how I'mma finish it!"
+On May 19, 2012, Samberg and Parnell collaborated on "Lazy Sunday 2", which begins similarly to its predecessor and uses more modern references such as Siri, and seeing Sister Act on Broadway instead of Narnia.
+However, in the middle of the song, it changes genres to a darker dubstep mafioso rap song.
+Samberg used "Lazy Sunday 2" to bring a close to his time on SNL, with the final lines referring to how "Lazy Sunday" had been the opening chapter of his celebrity, and the sequel was how he would end his tenure on the TV show.